AdaCore/learn/content/labs/intro-to-ada/chapters/tasking.rst

         #. :ada:`Start`, which starts the event manager with an event ID;

-        #. :ada:`Event`, which delays the task for a certain amount of time and
+        #. :ada:`Event`, which delays the task until a certain time and then
-           then displays the event ID as a user message.
+           displays the event ID as a user message.

     #.
 The format of the user message displayed by the event manager is
        ``Event #<event_id>``.